Frontear/Themelio/README.md

 ## Usage

-This repository should be forked, or downloaded, then modified to suit your modding needs.
+This repository should be forked then modified to suit your modding needs.

 ## Contribution

 We are **NOT** accepting any pull requests that change the environment in any way that isn't abstract, and/or necessary.
 Please state valid justification as to why your code should be merged.
+If your code does get accepted, please feel free to add your name to the `contributors` list in the *fabric.mod.json*.

 ## License